kagalle/objective-gentoo/gentoo_install_guide.rst

    Boot the machine and enter the BIOS setup (by pressing Del, F1, F10, Esc, etc. when initial screen displays)

    a.
 Change the settings for legacy BIOS boot to support UEFI only.
 We want to use UEFI and doing this will remove all of the legacy boot options from the boot menu selection, which we don't want to be booting anyway.
    #.
-Find the setting for "Windows" vs "Other OS" and choose "Windows".
-This will enable additional options for secure boot which you may want later on.
+Disable secure boot.
+It may be named that specifically, or it may be implied by a setting for "Windows" vs "Other OS".
+Secure boot only works for the "Windows" setting, so choosing other-OS can be used to disable secure boot.
+You can move to secure boot later, but disable it now to limit issues.

 #.
 Boot the thumb-drive \***